-New Windows Vista users had a very common question, then: Why does the UAC Prompt disable Aero, when it appears?
-The answer was, of course, the newly introduced Secure Desktop feature – which continues in Windows 10, Windows 8, and Windows 7.
+New Windows users have a very common question – Why does the UAC Prompt make screen dark when it appears?
+The answer was the newly introduced Secure Desktop feature – which continues in Windows 11, Windows 10, Windows 8, and Windows 7.
+If for some reason, you wish to turn off now or disable Secure Desktop, you will need to use the Registry or Group Policy.

 If you are a version of Windows that does not have the Group Policy Editor, then you can disable it using the Registry Editor.